 Not very.
 The statewide rate is 4.5% and most major cities collect an additional rate of 2%.
 However, medical services and prescription drugs are not taxed.
 Purchases made with food stamps are also tax-free.

 What other South Dakota taxes should I be concerned about?

-None!
-There is no estate tax in South Dakota and the inheritance tax was repealed 15 years ago.
+None.
+There is no estate tax in South Dakota and the inheritance tax was repealed in 2000.
 Really, the only taxes retirees moving to South Dakota need to keep in mind are federal taxes on income and the federal estate tax.
 These apply regardless of where you live.

 Most Tax Friendly Places for Retirees

 SmartAsset’s interactive map highlights the places in the country with tax policies that are most favorable to retirees.
 Zoom between states and the national map to see the most tax-friendly places in each area of the country.

 Methodology Our study aims to find the areas with the most tax-friendly policies for retirees.
 To do that we looked at how the tax policies of each city would impact a retiree with a $50,000 income.
 Our hypothetical retiree is getting $15,000 from Social Security benefits, $10,000 from a private pension, $15,000 from retirement savings like a 401(k) or IRA and $10,000 in wages.

 To calculate the expected income tax this person would pay in each location we applied deductions and exemptions.
 This included the standard deduction, personal exemption and deductions for each specific type of retirement income.
 We then calculated how much this person would pay in income tax at the federal, state, county and local levels.